 "Dark Blue" Piano Lesson This week's featured IROCKU lesson is "Dark Blue" by Andrew McMahon.
 Andrew McMahon is a passionate and talented singer/songwriter who gave us this beautiful pop-rock ballad.
 If you are of the Rolling Stones and Allman Brothers generation, learn this one for your kids and grandkids.
 In '"Dark Blue,” Andrew uses the I, V, vi, IV chord progression which is found everywhere in rock and pop.
 Another progression to add to your repertoire. in this song, we explore arpeggiated melody lines in both the left and right hands.
 The song is based on a quarter-note rhythm in 4/4 time but true to most IROCKU arrangements, includes a 3 against 4 cross-rhythm.
 Keep it simple, keep it beautiful, and let if flow.
 IROCKU donates the proceeds from the "Dark Blue" lessons to …

-IROCKU Piano Tip – Walking Bass Lines
+IROCKU Piano Tip – Piano Walking Bass Lines

 How many bass players does it take to screw in a light bulb?
 None, the piano player can do it with his left hand.
 In this IROCKU Tip we'll learn how to play walking bass lines with our left hand.
 Walking bass lines are used throughout rock, jazz, and blues.
 For the chord progression in this lesson, we use the E twelve-bar blues progressions.
 As piano players we like to play in the key of C but if you are playing in a band, guitarists prefer playing in the keys of E or A. It’s pretty rare for a guitarist to call out a blues song in C so as keyboardists we need to learn the guitar keys.
 In this video we teach how to create your own walking bass lines using a quarter-note groove.
 We start out with a walking bass line using just the root and fifth of each chord.
 We then add lower …